AsherJingkongChen/floating-distance/README.md

 ### Feature note
 1. This feature is built by experimental features of Rust
-2. If a program is built with target features that are not supported by the target architecture, it may lead to runtime errors.
+2. If a program is built with target features which are not supported by the target architecture, it may lead to runtime errors.